©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Gods of the Anthropocene recording day in Berlin-Biesdorf, july 2023.
 Photo: DTA

-Gods of the Anthropocene | New work Deep Time Agency in progress, funded by Mondriaan Fonds & BESD-II Program (July - December 2023)
+Gods of the Anthropocene | A New work by Deep Time Agency, funded by Mondriaan Fonds & BESD-II Program (July - December 2023)

 Last week, Deep Time Agency had its first field-recording day for Gods of the Anthropocene (2023), a new project forming a continuation of the previous work Ancestors Rising (2022).
 In both works, we focus on the find of 10.000-year-old antler headdresses in industrial or modern landscapes in Germany.
 Both works reactivate the prehistoric artifacts through site-specific interventions on their exact finding locations.